Payment in due course – explained

 Payment made must be to a legally entitled person in good faith and without negligence

 The banker must have made the payment on the true belief that the person who received the payment is entitled to receive payment of the amount therein mentioned.
 Besides, the drawee (payer) should not be guilty of negligence in making such payment.
-Guilty of negligence means when the drawee banker did not make proper enquiry (like any person of normal prudence makes enquiry under such circumstances) before making payment in doubtful situations or when endorsement on the instrument is not regular.
+Guilty of negligence means when the drawee banker did not make a proper inquiry (like any person of normal prudence makes enquiry under such circumstances) before making payment in doubtful situations or when endorsement on the instrument is not regular.

-If the payment made in the absence of presentation of the instrument for payment, such payment will not be treated as payment in due course.
+If the payment is made in the absence of presentation of the instrument for payment, such payment will not be treated as payment in due course.
 The drawee shall receive and see the instrument (physical or electronic image in clearing) presented to him for payment before making payment, lest it cannot be treated as payment in due course.

 Surendra Naik